 Do you have an insane amount of books at your house or apartment, too?
 Or do you have more self-restraint than I do?

-In any event, I’m excited to share my July month of reading with you!
-(Just an FYI that links to some of the books below are affiliate links.
+In any event, I'm excited to share my July month of reading with you!
+(Just an FYI that links to some of the books below are affiliate links, meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase.
 Thank you for supporting WANM!).
-And don’t forget to follow my book Instagram account (bookstagram!) at @booksontheside!
+And don't forget to follow my book Instagram account (bookstagram!) at @booksontheside!

 The Other Woman by Sandie Jones: If you think you have an evil mother-in-law, you need to meet Pammie.
 Yikes!
 When Emily meets Adam, she quickly falls in love with him...
 But then she meets his mom.
 Pammie is that kind of evil that is veiled behind sweetness, so not everyone sees it.
 She's absolutely horrible to Emily, but in ways that make Emily question whether she's paranoid or being overly petty.
 This was a page turner for me because Pammie's behavior is so ridiculous and I couldn't wait to see what she'd do next.
 But honestly, I had a hard time justifying why Emily put up with so much!
 Her love for Adam wasn't totally believable to me, at least not to the point where she'd put up with Pammie's antics.
 I wanted to jump into the book and shake her.
 I also didn't love the ending and felt like it was a little rushed...
 But overall, this is a fun not-too-scary, but still suspenseful thriller perfect for a light read.
 Also, if you have issues with your mother-in-law, this book may end up making you thankful for her!
 The Other Woman's official pub date is August 21, but you can pre-order it now. (thanks to the publisher for my copy of this book!)